 To understand what this looks like, and feels like, explore the documentary-style film series that we recently completed in partnership with Children’s Advocacy Centers of North Carolina.

 A Unified Film Series Supporting A Statewide Effort

-The Children's Advocacy Centers of North Carolina is the state chapter organization responsible for organizing and coordinating the efforts of all 40 children's advocacy centers statewide.
-They wanted to create a video that showcased their presence and impact throughout the state while celebrating the social and geographical diversity of the communities they serve.
-They also wanted the video to educate North Carolinians on the important work of the child advocacy center and the statewide effort to protect children who have been sexually abused.
+The Need: The Children's Advocacy Centers of North Carolina is the state chapter organization responsible for organizing and coordinating the efforts of all 40 children's advocacy centers statewide.
+They wanted to create a series of films that showcased their presence and impact throughout the state while celebrating the social and geographical diversity of the communities they serve.
+They also wanted the films to educate North Carolinians on the important work of the child advocacy center and the statewide effort to protect children who have been sexually abused.

-Working with their team, we decided to film "a day in the life of" reenactments with nine different children, at nine different Child Advocacy Centers throughout the state.
-From the eastern shores to the western mountains, we captured the experience of the child from the moment they enter the CAC until the moment they leave, detailing each step of the process.
-The process for each CAC is very similar, but each child, location, and surrounding area was different, allowing us to showcase regional efforts, while celebrating the state's diversity.
-The video on display is one of nine individual CAC videos that we produced in conjunction with the State Chapter video.
-Stay tuned for the launch of our new filmmaking page, where we will showcase the entire CACNC Series (January, 2019).
+How We Helped: Working with their team, we decided to film "a day in the life of" reenactments with nine different children, at nine different child advocacy centers throughout the state.
+From the eastern shores to the western mountains, we captured the experience of these children from the moment they enter the CAC until the moment they leave, detailing each step of the process.
+Each CAC received their own video, while the Children’s Advocacy Center’s of North Carolina received a state chapter video which pulled from all of the footage that we captured as we toured the state.
+After a successful series in 2018, Voice For The Kids and Children's Advocacy Centers of North Carolina will be collaborating again in 2019, producing films for nine more child advocacy centers.